SynthstromAudible/DelugeFirmware/docs/community_features.md

       display will show the number of semitones.
     - After transposing the display show the new Root Note (and Scale Name if you have an OLED display).
     - Does not affect audio clips or kit clips.
-    - Works in Song Row/Grid View, Arranger View, Arranger Automation View and Performance View.
+    - Works in Session Row/Grid View, Arranger View, Arranger Automation View and Performance View.

 ### 4.1.8 - Added VU Meter rendering to Song / Arranger View